ztj/ztj.github.io/_posts/2015-06-11-macbook-habitual-synergy.md

 performing a single keystroke, the faster I could move through the entire set of keystrokes I had to make.

 Key travel had become my enemy and I was highly aware of it.
 I began to seek out notebook style keyboards for use on the desktop.
-And happily, at the same time, companies like Logtiech began producing them usually in association with video game consoles and use on the couch.
+And happily, at the same time, companies like Logitech began producing them usually in association with video game consoles and use on the couch.
 I didn't care.
 I bought them and used them on my desktop computers.
 I was hooked.